 - personal preferences

-Because each person’s situation is different, treatment will vary accordingly.
+Each person’s situation is different, and treatment will vary accordingly.

-Surgery: A surgeon will remove cancerous cells and any nearby lymph nodes that may be affected.
-However, if cancer affects a large portion of the lungs, surgery may not be possible.
+- Surgery: A surgeon removes cancerous cells and any nearby lymph nodes that the cancer may affect.
+If cancer affects a large portion of the lungs, surgery may not be possible.

-Chemotherapy: A doctor will administer powerful drugs that can kill cancer cells.
+- Chemotherapy: A doctor gives a person powerful drugs that can kill cancer cells.

-Endoscopic stents: If a tumor has blocked part of the airway, a surgeon may insert a stent to keep the airway open.
+- Endoscopic stents: If a tumor has blocked part of the airway, a surgeon may insert a stent to keep the airway open.

-Immunotherapy: This treatment aims to boost the immune system’s ability to defend the body against cancer.
-It is an emerging treatment.
+- Immunotherapy: This treatment aims to boost the immune system’s ability to defend the body against cancer.

-For small cell lung cancer, treatment mainly aims to manage the disease.
+For SCLC, treatment mainly aims to manage the disease.

 - chemotherapy, which is the main treatment